Coronavirus/ Covid 19

 Twenty Year 10 students and 6 teachers from Riverside recently visited The University of Reading.
 The teachers were passionate that they wanted the students to know that going to university was an option open to them regardless of the fact that the students are not in mainstream education.

-The day started in style as our Barnes Coach turned out to be the official Swindon Town Football club coach, complete with its own massage table, oven, microwave, drinks machine and super comfy seats!
+The day started in style as our Coach turned out to be the official Swindon Town Football club coach, complete with its own massage table, oven, microwave, drinks machine and super comfy seats!
 Hopefully the students won’t become accustomed to such luxury travel, but it definitely started the day off right as some of the students were nervous about the visit.

-We were taken to a lecture theatre which would be our base for the day and then the students were split into groups and taken on a tour of the University campus by the student ambassadors who gave a great insight into student life.
+We were taken to a lecture theatre which would be our base for the day and then the students were split into groups and taken on a tour of the university campus by the student ambassadors who gave a great insight into student life.
 The students commented on how big the campus was, with one student’s feedback being that transport such a golf buggy should be provided for the campus tour!

 We then broke for lunch, which was an array of sandwiches and more importantly, cake!
-The students then took part in an interactive Higher Education Quiz and things started to get heated as their competitive sides came out, with the winner getting a much sort after University of Reading stationery set!
+The students then took part in an interactive Higher Education Quiz and things started to get heated as their competitive sides came out, with the winner getting a much sought after University of Reading stationery set!

-The day ended with the students being given an opportunity to ask the student ambassadors questions about student life, their experience of University and about The University of Reading.
+The day ended with the students being given an opportunity to ask the student ambassadors questions about student life, their experience of university and about the University of Reading.
 The students asked some good questions that showed they were really thinking about their next steps after they leave Riverside.

-Before the students left they were asked what they enjoyed most about the day, comments included ‘I understand University more now’ ‘It was very interesting and helpful for future life’
+Before the students left they were asked what they enjoyed most about the day, comments included ‘I understand university more now’ ‘It was very interesting and helpful for future life’